DavidkodiCS/Trippy-Mako/Trippy-Mako/research/turnResearch_Kreidler.md

   - Maybe we can **have two functions**, TLS-over-TCP or DTLS-over-UDP.
 Depending on the firewall the user might encounter.
 - **Section 6.2.3 of RFC 8489 has information about using cipher suites, server sertificate validation, and authentiation of TURN servers.**

-## 3.1 Allocations
+## 3.2 Allocations

-- Client sends an Allocate request to the server, and the server replies with an Allocate success response containing the **allocated relayed transport address**.
+- **Allocate Transaction**: Client sends an Allocate request to the server, and the server replies with an Allocate success response containing the **allocated relayed transport address**.
 - Client must then keep the request alive so it must periodically send a **Refresh Request** to the server.
   - Refresh function is used instead of Allocate again to let the client know if the allocation *vanishes*.
+- Default lifetime of an Allocation is 10 minutes.
   -
+- Delete allocations by sending a refresh with a lifetime of 0.